bitsofcotton/ifloat/README.md

 Too slow to calculate...

 # Tips
-(Still) not compatible with std::limits.
+(Still) not compatible with std::limits. neither not works with std::complex.

 # Bugs
 Applying for work with some of an implementations.